ifremer-bioinformatics/samba/docs/usage.md

 ### `--overlap`

-Cutadapt overlaping length between primer and read (default : 18).
+Cutadapt overlaping length between primer and read (default : 18 for test dataset, must be changed for user dataset).

 ## QC and feature table